splunk/splunk-platform-automator/README.md

-:bangbang: Ansible 2.5.0 seems to have an issue with Splunkenizer!
-I need to investigate.
+:bangbang: Due to the bug [#35398](https://github.com/ansible/ansible/issues/35398) Ansible 2.5+ does not work with Splunkenizer!

 :white_check_mark: Ansible 2.4.3.0 is good to go with Splunkenizer.
 Install with this and switch back to good version.
 Switch also needed when doing `brew upgrade`.
 ```